-A total of 30 credits must be completed, including:
+A minimum of 30 credits must be completed, including:

 Copies of the completed thesis must be submitted to the committee at least two weeks before the thesis defense.
 A reproducible copy for The Graduate Division, signed by all members of the committee, must be deposited with the Graduate Division by the deadline specified in instructions issued to all candidates at the beginning of the term.
 In addition, one copy is required for the Departmental office.

 The thesis defense examination should be held before the deadline posted by the Graduate Division for the semester in which the degree is to be conferred.
 In accordance with Graduate Division regulations, it is conducted by the thesis committee and is open to all graduate faculty members.
 It is not a public examination, and the privilege of attendance does not exceed beyond that stated in Graduate Division regulations.
 The examination should include a formal presentation of results.

 Results of the student’s final thesis defense are reported on Student Progress Form III.
 The judgment of the thesis (satisfactory or unsatisfactory) is made on Form III by the signatures of all committee members and the Chairman of the Animal Science Graduate Program.

 Once the thesis is approved and form IV is signed by all members of the committee, an electronic copy of the thesis must be submitted online by the deadline specified by Graduate Division.